 Potato Leek Soup Recipe

-Potato Leek Soup is a super easy delectable combination of leeks, potatoes, broccoli, garlic and spices in a rich creamy broth.
+Potato Leek Soup is a super easy, delectable combination of leeks, potatoes, broccoli, garlic and spices in a rich creamy broth.
 Make this Leek soup for the perfect cold-weather meal!

 - Prep Time: 10